Start Where You Are: A Simple Community-Building Checklist

 This checklist is especially useful if you:

-- Are managing or supporting a community (online or offline)
+- Are you managing or supporting a community (online or offline)

 - Have inherited a group, audience, or space you didn’t build